MouseApps/RPi_LIRC/README.md

 * Push Enter again
 * You should see this ![Success](images/SSHEnabled.jpg "SSH")
 * If you are connecting via WiFi, be sure to configure the Pi to connect to your router as this will make it impossible to go headless once you unplug everything
+* While you are here, be a proactive Pi enthusiast and change your password on the Pi through this same menu - this will be the new password you use to SSH into the Pi.
+Safety first!
 * Sip Beer, shut down Pi, and move the Pi to a more convenient location that has line of sight to your IR device

 TL:DR Boot to Desktop, enable SSH

 ### Step 4: Enable Static IP for Pi

-Setting up the Pi will allow you to navigate to the Pi using a consistent internal IP - this is important because it is possible that under a new DHCP lease, the Pi will receive a new IP and can cause a speed bump down the road.
+Setting up the Pi will allow you to navigate to the Pi using a consistent internal IP - this is important because it is possible that under a new DHCP lease, the Pi will receive a new IP and can cause a speed bump down the road because you won't be able to find the Pi on your network very easily.

 Depending on your ISP your router will have a different procedure to configure a static IP for your Pi.